top of page

 Tips getting though you Journey to Healing:

 • Take one moment at a time, then one day at a time, then one week at a time.
 This is a lifetime process.
-Don’t avoid your grief, you can’t run from it.
-You will never get over the loss however you will learn to ways to live with it and cope with it.
+Don’t avoid your grief; you can’t run from it.
+You will never get over the loss; however, you will learn ways to live with it and cope with it.

 • Journaling can be helpful.
 Express your feelings, write about them, or talk to your support person.
-Don’t try to interpret what you feel, just experience it.
+Don’t try to interpret what you feel; experience it.

 • Allow yourself some personal time to let yourself grieve.